Ruins of Adventure

 A player character who wishes to train others in his craft must take the Teaching proficiency—rules for teaching others are included under that proficiency.
 For the sake of simplicity and not bogging down the game, it is assumed that all NPC tutors possess the Teaching proficiency and successfully pass their Teaching checks.

 A player character wishing to advance a level and who has found a tutor must spend time in training.
-The amount of time required depends on the instructor’s Wisdom.
-Subtract the instructor’s Wisdom score from 19 (to a minimum of 1).
+The amount of time required depends on the instructor’s Teaching proficiency score.
+Subtract the instructor’s Teaching score from 19 (to a minimum of 1).
 This is the minimum number of weeks the player character must spend in training—it takes his instructor this long to go through all the lessons and drills.
 At the end of this time, the player character makes a Reason or Intuition check, whichever is higher.

 If the check is successful, the lessons have been learned and the character can advance in level.
 If the check is failed, the character must spend another week in training.
 At the end of this time, another check is made, with a +1 applied to the character’s check.
 The results are the same as above, with each additional week spent in training giving another +1 to the character’s check.
 This +1 is for the purpose of determining the success or failure of the training only.